buy-anything

 If the user already has a saved BT token in memory, skip this step entirely and use the saved token.

 If a purchase fails with a CVC/CVV-related error (e.g. "Missing information", payment session issues), the saved token's CVC may have expired (BasisTheory clears CVC after 24 hours).
-Open the CVC refresh page:
+Send the user the CVC refresh link with the saved token ID substituted:

 Then retry the purchase with the same saved token.